-Students who have completed Intro to Computer Science and want to continue to investigate computer programming languages will find this course of interest.
+Students who have completed Intro to Computer Science or AP Computer Science Principles and want to continue to investigate computer programming languages will find this course of interest.
 Study of Python and possibly other advanced programming languages forms the basis of the course.
 Advanced programming projects will be assigned according to each student's ability.
 Students should expect a rigorous programming course.

-ASSESSMENTS UTILIZED: Tests, projects and quizzes

-PREREQUISITE: Intro to Computer Science

-SUMMER ASSIGNMENT: None

-HOMEWORK: Daily

-COURSE EXPECTATIONS: Students should expect long-term assignments as well as collaboration

-opportunities with their peers.
+ASSESSMENTS UTILIZED: Tests, projects and quizzes PREREQUISITE: Intro to Computer Science or AP Computer Science Principles SUMMER ASSIGNMENT: None HOMEWORK: Daily COURSE EXPECTATIONS: Students should expect long-term assignments as well as collaboration opportunities with their peers.
+ADVANCED PLACEMENT COMPUTER SCIENCE PRINCIPLES COURSE #: 624 COURSE DESCRIPTION: